solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 The `freezeLookupTable` method is used for this operation and takes the following parameters:

-- `lookupTable` - The address of the LUT to freeze.
+- `lookupTable` - the address of the LUT to freeze.
-- `authority` - The account with the authority to freeze the LUT.
+- `authority` - the account with the authority to freeze the LUT.

 ```typescript
 const freezeInstruction = AddressLookupTableProgram.freezeLookupTable({